 Additional tax and regulatory requirements may apply to your LLC.
 These may include:

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.

 Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.
-For details, consult the Wisconsin License, Permit and Registration Services website.
+For details, consult the Wisconsin Department of Safety and Professional Services website.

 7. Annual Report

 Every domestic and foreign LLC transacting business in Wisconsin must file an annual report with the Department of Financial Institutions.
-The report is due March 31.
-The report should be filed online at the Department of Financial Institutions website.
+The report must be filed online at the Department of Financial Institutions website.
+The annual report is due at the end of the calendar quarter of the anniversary month of the LLC's formation.
+For example, an LLC formed on July 15 must file the report by September 30.
+The due dates are March 31st, June 30th, September 30th, and December 31st.
 The Department will send a notice to your LLC's registered agent with instructions on how to complete the online filing.
 The filing fee is $25 for a domestic LLC and $80 for a foreign LLC.